Austria defies mounting pressure to end bank secrecy

 She defended Austria's practice of imposing tax on interest paid to foreign savers, money collected and returned to their home country's government - but with no names attached.
 The European Union wants information about accounts to be given.

-"Our neighbours get their fair tax delivered," she said, claiming that any automatic exchange of information would lead to an overload of data that would not be used.
+"Our neighbors get their fair tax delivered," she said, claiming that any automatic exchange of information would lead to an overload of data that would not be used.

 "It's much more sensible to deliver the money rather than a graveyard of data," she said.
 "That brings more money quicker into the tax coffers and is genuinely tackling tax evasion."

-She had earlier attacked the Group of 20 top economies for not taking what she branded centres of money laundering such as the Cayman Islands, Virgin Islands or Delaware.
+She had earlier attacked the Group of 20 top economies for not taking what she branded centers of money laundering such as the Cayman Islands, Virgin Islands or Delaware.

 Confidentiality is so cherished in Austria that banking secrecy, which has deep traditional roots, is anchored in the constitution.